 On the final evening, we felt like we were traveling with the Von Trapp Family of the seas.
 The passengers were entertained with music from three generations of sailors.
 Many of the crew play instruments as well as sing.
 One night Captain Ken even got out his bagpipe.

-The day starts with rolling breakfast between 7:00-9:00am.
-Sip your morning cup of coffee al fresco on deck, or head down to the galley where there is ample room for all of the guests to gather around a full sized table.
+The day starts with a rolling breakfast between 7:00-9: 00 am.
+Sip your morning cup of coffee al fresco on the deck, or head down to the galley where there is ample room for all of the guests to gather around a full-sized table.
 Chef Anna routinely baked homemade biscuits, served made-to-order omelets and put out fresh fruit and granola.

 The Schooner Ladona offers several specialty voyages throughout the season.
 Each evening after we dropped anchor, we were treated to a wine tasting with Michael Green — Gourmet Magazine’s wine consultant for over 20 years.
 He lead us through eight wines each night, expertly pairing them with the delicious food prepared by the chef.

 In addition to being knowledgeable, Michael is incredibly charismatic and talented.
 Whether he is explaining the six S’s of wine tasting (see, swirl, smell, swish, sip and spit) or talking about the various regions, vintages, and types of grapes, he has a way of explaining things that will have you feeling like a well-educated sommelier.
 Even if becoming a wine steward is not in your near future, he will teach you how to confidently order wine in a restaurant or buy a few bottles to add to your own collection.